-The purpose of this policy is to define hosting rules for content distribution on the University’s IT Resources by Users or authorized third parties.
+The purpose of this policy is to define the permission regarding the hosting and sharing of content on the University’s IT Resources by Users or authorized third parties representing themselves as part of the University community.

-Hosting is providing network access to a site, or network accessible location, which provides distribution of content.
+Hosting is providing network access to a site, or network-accessible location, which includes distribution of content.

 Related Policies and Procedures